Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 After some thought, one may end up choosing either of the following options.

-1. Convert the inputs to NumPy before feeding them in the SciPy function, which is where you lose the "extra sweetness".
+1. Convert the inputs to to NumPy arrays before feeding them in the SciPy function, which is where you lose the "extra sweetness".

-2. Find some other consumer library (if exists) mimicking SciPy's API but built on top of the "array provider" library that was used in the initial project (`PyTorch`, in this case).
-This way the user enjoys the extra features, but this comes at the cost of learning and getting used to the new library API which mimics SciPy functionality.
+2. Find some other consumer library (if it exists) mimicking SciPy's API but built on top of the "array provider" library that was used in the initial project (`PyTorch`, in this case).
+This way the user enjoys the extra features, but this comes at the cost of learning and getting used to the new library API which mimics SciPy functionality (it may not even behave exactly the same).

 Even the APIs (function signatures) for these "array providers" are different sometimes which is a problem in itself.
-Imagine a scientiest who has experience using NumPy for about 10 years.
+Imagine a scientist who has experience using NumPy for about 10 years.
 When they move into the PyTorch ecosystem, they are still doing a lot of similar computations, but now will need to learn a new API.